dmatscheko/happy/README.md

 # HassOS on Android

+**🚨 This is an experiment and does NOT work at the moment. 🚨**

 This project is an Android application designed to run Home Assistant OS in a virtual machine on an Android device.
 It uses [QEMU](https://www.qemu.org/) to virtualize the operating system.

-**🚨 IMPORTANT: This application requires a rooted Android device to function. 🚨**
+**IMPORTANT: This application requires a rooted Android device to function.**

 It needs root access to execute the QEMU binary from the app's private data directory, bypassing standard Android security restrictions.